7 Evidence of Evolution

 Figure 8: The hox genes arranged on a chromosome found in the fruit fly.
 Each box of color represents a gene, a section of DNA, that helps determine the body part on the fly highlighted in the same color.
 For example, the yellow hox gene “lab” will help to dictate the labial mouth part of the adult fly.
 Antonio Quesada Díaz, Public domain, via Wikimedia Commons

 Plant species also have homeotic genes that can determine reproductive structures, such as stamens, carpel, and petals of flowering plants (Fig 9).
-Because flowers are the reproductive organs of angiosperms, a small change to the homeotic genes underlying the development of these strucurs can have a large impact on the phenotype and reproductive success of an individual and help drive evolution.
+Because flowers are the reproductive organs of angiosperms, a small change to the homeotic genes underlying the development of these structures can have a large impact on the phenotype and reproductive success of an individual and help drive evolution.

 Figure 9: Parts of a Flower.
 The pistil comprises the female part and the stamen, the male part.
 LadyofHats, Public domain, via Wikimedia Commons

-Hox genes, as mentioned above, are also conserved across species.
+Hox genes, as mentioned above, are conserved across species.
 We find some of the human hox genes are homologous to those in the fruit fly.
 In experiments with mice, the Hox10 genes turn the “rib” genes off which are normally active in the lower back, but not needed.
 When scientists experimentally manipulated these genes they can cause ribs to grow in the vertebrae of the lower back.
 As such, we can see hox genes dictating arms versus legs as well as differentiating specific fingers, like a thumb or a pinky.
 The variation on the theme of the hox genes will give an organism a variety of traits and can lead to speciation.

 Watch this animation on how these master genes control basic body plans: Fruit fly gene expression, development :: DNA from the Beginning (dnaftb.org)